OpenWatchProject/readme/README.md

 Here is a link to see our current to-do, in progress, done list https://goo.gl/62UnLw

-# Build android 8.1 for Harmony (Various mt6580 smartwatches)
+# Build for Harmony (Various mt6580 smartwatches)

-Kingwear makes a reference board that they use in their own products and has sold it to multiple diffrent manufacturers

-List of confirmed working devices (Probably more out there):
+List of confirmed working devices under the harmony name (Probably more out there):
 * Kingwear KW88, KW98, KW99
 * Blocks Watch
 * Look Watch